 - He/she will be required to submit a verification worksheet. - He/she could be required to submit a copy of a tax return transcript for the student, his/her parents (if he/she applies as a dependent student) and his/her spouse's transcript (if he/she is married and his/her spouse filed a separate return).
-Call 1.844.545.5640 or go to the IRS website at www.irs.gov to obtain tax return transcripts. - He/she must provide records of benefits received from the Social Security Administration, Veterans' Administration, and other agencies that might pay non-taxable benefits upon request.
+Call 1.844.545.5640 or go to the IRS website at www.irs.gov to obtain tax return transcripts. - He/she must provide records of benefits received upon request.
 If he/she is considered a dependent student, they must provide parent information.